TheMindCompany/orderitem/README.md

 ##### DELETE /delete/{order-id}

 Delete an order.
-This changes an order's status to "DELETE".
+This changes an order's status to "CANCELED".

 Response:
 **STATUS 202**